GetLiberated/PL-Final-Project/README.md

 # What is EzBimay
-Have you ever wished to use Binus Maya a lot easier like it should be? well, look no further because EzBimay is here to make your life a lot easier with cool wicked features and consume much less time with Binus Maya.
+Have you ever wished to use Binus Maya a lot easier like it should be? well, look no further because EzBimay is here to make your life a lot easier with cool wicked features, increase your workflow and spend much less time with Binus Maya.

 ---

 ## Features
-- Automatically open Binus Maya on default browser.
+- Automatically open Binus Maya on default browser (see FAQ for what is the "default").
 - Instant login.
 - In just one click you can:
    - View Grades/Score